bharadwajsanket/VYOM/README.md

 - Division by zero detected at runtime
 - Array index out of bounds detected at runtime
 - All errors include the source line number
-- Recursion depth limit (prevents C stack overflow)
+- Recursion depth limit enforced (prevents C stack overflow)

 ---